-- Takes appropriate steps to ensure that the contract does not include clauses which exclude liability for negligence nor unreasonably exempt the platform from liability for working conditions. - Takes appropriate steps to ensure that the contract does not include clauses which prevent workers from effectively seeking redress for grievances which arise from the working relationship.
+- Takes appropriate steps to ensure that the contract does not include clauses that exclude liability for negligence nor unreasonably exempt the service user and/or the platform from liability for working conditions. - Takes appropriate steps to ensure that the contract does not include clauses which prevent workers from effectively seeking redress for grievances that arise from the working relationship.